vasu9409/Applio-iOS/README.md

-This library provides an daily uses func.
-For convenience, we added categories for UI elements like `UIView`.
+This library provides an daily uses functions For convenience, we added categories for UI elements like `UIView`.

 ## Features